Problem

 You will get the below screen to proceed with installation.
 Click the Next button to go to next screen.

 The next screen will check install rules.
-All rules must be passed in order for a successful installation.
-You can ignore warnings, but must not ignore any errors.
+All rules must pass for a successful installation.
+You can ignore warnings but must not ignore any errors.
 Click the Next button to go to next screen.

 The next screen will allow you to choose an existing instance on which you need to enable Full Text Search by installing its supported components.
 Click the second radio button shown screen.